NGONIE00/tendereach_zw/docs/ETHICS.md

 **Internal lead tagging (e.g. "Founding Lead," "Warm Lead," "Cold Lead," "Pilot User"):**
 - These tags are working labels for TenderReach's own follow-up prioritization only.
 They are internal notes about engagement stage, not judgments about a person's character or reliability, and they are never shared externally, sold, or used to restrict someone's access to the core assistant.

 ---

+## Two-Tier Supplier Data Model

+TenderReach maintains two separate data stores for supplier information, with different rules for each.
+They must never be merged into a single undifferentiated table.

+**Tier 1 — Prospect List**
+- Purpose: knowing which businesses to invite into the Founding Supplier Programme.
+- Fields: company name, industry, general location (province/city), publicly-published business contact info only.
+- Sourced from: business directories, Chamber of Commerce/SME association listings, company websites, LinkedIn, Facebook, Instagram, Google Maps business listings, direct referrals, and field research — never from paid tender-aggregator sites (see above).
+- No procurement history, no pain-point notes, no relationship/pipeline status is stored at this tier — that information doesn't exist yet, because the business hasn't told us anything.
+- A prospect can ask to be removed from outreach at any time; the request is honored and the record deleted, not just marked inactive.

+**Tier 2 — Founding Supplier Record**
+- Created only once a prospect responds to outreach, replies to a message, or completes the Airtable onboarding form — i.e., only after they have actively engaged, not merely been found.
+- This is where richer fields belong: procurement experience, discovery habits, described pain points, interview responses, pilot programme status, outreach/interview notes.
+- Governed by the Consent and Retention terms above, in full.
+- A record only moves from Tier 1 to Tier 2 on the basis of the business's own action (a reply, a form submission) — never automatically, and never based on assumptions about interest.

+This split exists so that "being findable in a public directory" is never treated as equivalent to "having given TenderReach permission to hold a profile" on a business.
+The former is normal, low-risk B2B outreach practice; the latter carries real obligations under Zimbabwe's Data Protection Act (2021), particularly around direct marketing and processing of personal/business data, and under TenderReach's own Sovereignty commitment below.

+---